sous-chefs/ark/README.md

 * `ark` - does the extract/build/configure dance

 Actions
 =======

-- `:install`: extracts the file and creates a 'friendly' symbolic link to the extracted directory path.
+- :install: extracts the file and creates a 'friendly' symbolic link to the extracted directory path
+- :configure: configure ahead of the install action
-- `:install_with_make`: extracts the archive to a path, runs `make`, and `make install`.
-It does _not_ run the configure step at this time.
+- :install_with_make: extracts the archive to a path, runs make, and make install.
+It does _not_ run the configure step at this time
-- `:dump`: strips all directories from the archive and dumps the contained files into a specified path.
+- :dump: strips all directories from the archive and dumps the contained files into a specified path
-- `:cherry_pick`: extract a specified file from an archive and places in specified path.
+- :cherry_pick: extract a specified file from an archive and places in specified path
-- `:put`: extract the archive to a specified path, does not create any symbolic links.
+- :put: extract the archive to a specified path, does not create any symbolic links
+- :remove: removes the extracted directory and related symlink #TODO

 # :put